Aks-uniq/Open-World/README.md

 # Open-World
-Game development by pranav aswin arjunan  Ananthu and the satvik choupally
+An Open World Indie Game developed by :
+Pranav
+Ananthu
+Ashwin Arjunan
+Satvik Choulapally

+P.S.
+Game is still under the works.
+Will be updated consistantly.